Any BPH bloggers fancy a job at Princeton University? - but you might need a green card first, I think!

 The Harry Ransom Center, an internationally renowned humanities research

 library and museum at The University of Texas at Austin, has just announced its 2011-2012 Research Fellowship program.
-The Center will award over 50 fellowships to support scholarly research projects in all areas of the humanities,… Continue
+The Center will award over 50 fellowships to support scholarly research projects in all areas of the humanities, including literature, photography, film, art, the… Continue

 Added by Michael Wong on July 17, 2010 at 14:20 —